-- Whenever possible, the in-chair carry is the safest technique to use - One-person assist.
-The rescuer should assume the following position: - Grasp the pushing grips, if available. - Stand one step above and behind the wheelchair. - Tilt the wheelchair backward until balance is achieved.
-Keep your center of gravity low. - Descend frontward.
+Whenever possible, the in-chair carry is the most desirable technique to use.

+- One-person assist.
+The rescuer should assume the following position: - Grasp the pushing grips, if available. - Stand one step above and behind the wheelchair. - Tilt the wheelchair backward until a balance (fulcrum) is achieved. - Keep your center of gravity low.
-Let the back wheels gradually lower to the next step.

-- Two-person assist.
+- Descend frontward. - Let the back wheels gradually lower to the next step. - Two-person assist.
 The first rescuer should assume the position described in the one-person assist.
-The second rescuer should:

-- Stand in front of the wheelchair and face the wheelchair. § Stand one, two, or three steps down (depending on the height of the other rescuer).

-- Grasp the frame of the wheelchair.

-- Push into the wheelchair.

-- Descend the stairs backwards
+The second rescuer should: - Stand in front of the wheelchair and face the wheelchair. - Stand one, two, or three steps down (depending on the height of the other rescuer). - Grasp the frame of the wheelchair. - Push into the wheelchair. - Descend the stairs backwards.